GenesysCloudBlueprints/schedule-callback-via-script/blueprint/index.md

 please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq) sheet.
 :::

-This Genesys Cloud Developer Blueprint provides instructions for building a script to allow agents to schedule a callback via Script while a voice interaction is ongoing.
-You can deploy all the components used in this solution with the Terraform Genesys Cloud CX as Code provider.
+This Genesys Cloud Developer Blueprint builds a script that allows agents to schedule a callback during a voice interaction.
+You deploy all the components used in this solution with the Terraform Genesys Cloud CX as Code provider.

 ![Overview](images/overview.png "Overview")

 ## Scenario

-An organization wants to allow agents to schedule a callback during a voice interaction with a customer:
+An organization wants to allow an agent to schedule a callback during a voice interaction with a customer:

 1. **The customer initiates a voice interaction.** The agent receives the customer's incoming interaction and answers the call.